Jamesokay/van-gogh-app/README.md

 ### Current Features

-- Users are able to generate images using various different models, preset styles and settings
+- User is able to generate images using various different models, preset styles and settings (restricted access to admin account only)
 - Implementation of Image to Image Guidance feature
 - Integration of Leonardo.Ai API webhook and Supabase Realtime to display new image generations
 - Implementation of Supabase with Row Level Security policy